Equity Compensation and Your Portfolio: 4 Considerations When Diversifying

 Start Now—But Take Your Time

-It’s natural to feel a little overwhelmed about creating a balanced financial portfolio.
-Take it step by step and remember that there are professionals, like Financial Advisors and tax advisors, available to help along the way.
+Creating a balanced financial portfolio can feel like a big task.
+Take it step by step and remember that there are professionals, like Financial Advisors and tax advisors, who can help you along the way.

-Remember that your equity compensation provides an exciting opportunity to help build your wealth but must be considered in light of your overall financial picture.
+Your equity compensation provides an exciting opportunity to help build your wealth, but it’s important to consider the role it plays in your overall financial picture.
 As your portfolio grows, revisit it regularly to determine how much of your net worth is invested in your company and, if necessary, make changes to help ensure your portfolio is properly diversified.